-In addition to applying the requirements under the NYSE rules, the Board has adopted guidelines to assist it in determining whether a director has a "material relationship" with the Company.
-Under these guidelines, a director will be considered to have a material relationship with the Company if during the last three years prior to the independency determination date:
+In addition to applying the requirements under the NASDAQ rules, the Board has adopted guidelines to assist it in determining whether a director has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Under these guidelines, a director will be considered to have such a relationship if during the last three years prior to the independence determination date:

 - Charitable Contributions.
-The director, or an immediate family member of the director, has served as an executive officer of a charitable organization that receives payments from the Company in an amount which, in any single fiscal year since the determination date, exceeds the greater of \$1,000,000, or 2% of such charitable organization consolidated gross revenues as reported in its last completed fiscal year. - Indebtedness.
-The director or an immediate family member of the director has served, as an executive officer of another company which was indebted to the Company, or to which the Company was indebted, at the time the director was serving as an executive officer, where the total amount of either company's indebtedness to the other in any single fiscal year since the determination date exceeds five percent (5%) of such company's consolidated gross revenues as reported in its last completed fiscal year.
+The director, or an immediate family member of the director, has served as an executive officer of a charitable organization that receives payments from the Company in an amount which, in any single fiscal year since the determination date, exceeds the greater of \$200,000, or 5% of such charitable organization's revenues; - Indebtedness.
+The director or an immediate family member of the director has served, as an executive officer of another company which was indebted to the Company, or to which the Company was indebted, at the time the director was serving as an executive officer, where the total amount of either company's indebtedness to the other in any single fiscal year since the determination date exceeds five percent (5%) of such company's revenues;

-For purposes of the above standards: (i) "Company" includes Amdocs Limited and any parent or subsidiary that would be required under U.S. generally accepted accounting principles to prepare financial statements on a consolidated basis; and (ii) "Immediate Family Member" includes a person's spouse, parents, children, siblings, mothers and fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law, and anyone (other than domestic employees) who shares such person's home, other than individuals who are no longer immediate family members as a result of legal separation or divorce, or those who have died or become incapacitated.
+For purposes of the above standards: (i) "COMPANY" includes Amdocs Limited and any parent or subsidiary that would be required under U.S. generally accepted accounting principles to prepare financial statements on a consolidated basis; and (ii) "IMMEDIATE FAMILY MEMBER" includes a person's spouse, parents, children, and siblings, whether by blood, marriage, or adoption, or anyone residing in such person's home.